ibexa/documentation-developer/docs/content_management/field_types/type_and_value.md

 ---
-description: The basis of all field types are their Type and Value classes, containing, respectively, the logic and the data for the Fields.
+description: The basis of all field types are their Type and Value classes, containing, respectively, the logic and the data for the fields.
 ---

 # Type and Value